MadanGTiwary/RIL-BARN-competition-submission/README.md

 --------------------------------------------------------------------------------

-# ICRA 2023 BARN Challenge- RIL Submission
+# ICRA 2023 BARN Challenge- RIL Submission [10th rank overall]

 ## Requirements
 If you run it on a local machine without containers: